-Neighbors evacuated after officers find military explosives in Stockton home
+Majority of military explosives found in Stockton home turn out to be replicas

 Around 9:10 a.m., officers and medics were called to a home on Rockford Avenue, near Richland Way, where Stockton Police Officer Joe Silva says a 70-year-old man had died of what appeared to be natural causes.
+Silva says people who knew the man found him and notified police.

-While investigating the death, police say officers found military explosives inside the home.
+While investigating the death, police say officers found the military explosives.

-People inside the home and roughly 20 surrounding neighbors were evacuated and the bomb squad was called out to the neighborhood, according to Officer Silva.
+People inside the home and roughly 20 surrounding neighbors were immediately evacuated and the bomb squad was called out to the neighborhood, according to Officer Silva.

 Silva says military personnel from Travis Air Force Base in Fairfield were also called out to help police determine what types of devices are in the home and if they are live.

-“They just left about an hour ago just because of how many types of devices are still in the home, they had to go back and get additional personnel,” Silva said Thursday night.
+"They just left about an hour ago just because of how many types of devices are still in the home, they had to go back and get additional personnel," Silva said Thursday night.
+"They'll be back here first thing in the morning so that they can try to figure out what these devices are and if any are live.
+And then try to determine how they're going to get them out of the house safely."

 Base experts will return to the neighborhood Friday morning to continue trying to identify the ordnances.